en

 • Find tutor

-Expressions that include “on the flip side” — see you on the flip side, catch you on the flip side, variants like catch you on the flippity flip — are common among English speakers.
-They are generally taken as a casual parting greeting, meaning “see you later” or “we’ll cross paths again soon.”
+Expressions that include “on the flip side”—see you on the flip side, catch you on the flip side, variants like catch you on the flippity flip—are common among English speakers.
+They are generally taken as a casual parting greeting, meaning “See you later” or “We’ll cross paths again soon.”

 The flip side of what?

-How do I use it?
+How do I use “see you on the flip side”?

 The phrase implies that you will, or intend to, see the person you’re speaking to again shortly.
-This depends on the situation — “shortly” could mean a few hours, a day, a week — so that’s up to you to interpret.
+This depends on the situation—“shortly” could mean a few hours, a day, a week—so that’s up to you to interpret.
 It’s even a good way to end Zoom calls.

-Here are some examples to take with you
+Here are some examples of using “see/catch you on the flip side”

 I have to take this call, I’ll see you on the flip side.